grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Do you want me to lie?"
 Cassandra asked.

-"Don't worry about.
-It's not as complex as it might seem.
+"There is nothing to be concerned about.
+It is not as complex as it might seem.
 Except for the parts that are, but we'll get to those as we come to them.
-Put your headset over both ears... you need both ears to get a full sense of what any sound you hear on sonar is doing."
+Put your headset over both ears...
+You need both ears to get a full sense of what any sound you hear on sonar is doing."

 Cassandra adjusted the headset so it sat evenly with the headphones covering both her ears.
-The band matted down her hair where it crossed her head.
+The band matted down her little curls where it crossed her head.

 "OK" said Hemi as he began adjusting and tuning the sonar unit "this is the 'passive' sonar rig.
-It's nothing more than microphones for listening underwater.
-There's 'active' sonar too -- that's a lot more complicated: the sonar sends a ping out and we listen for it's echo.
-We don't use that very often so don't worry about it for now.
-Passive is simpler, you're just listening, passively.
+You can think of it as being nothing more than microphones for listening underwater.
+There's 'active' sonar too -- that's a lot more complicated: active sonar sends a ping out and we listen for its echo.
+We do not use that very often so do not worry about it for now.
+Passive is simpler, you are just listening, passively.
 Get it?"

 Cassandra nodded.

-"The main thing you need to know for operating the sonar is that you can aim the underwater microphones in a specific direction using this big wheel."
-Hemi turn the stainless steel wheel a half turn.
+"The main thing you need to know for operating the sonar is that you can aim the underwater microphones in a specific direction using this thing that looks like a steering wheel."
+Hemi turned the stainless steel wheel a half turn.
 "See that dial there?
-That shows you which way the microphones are pointed, it goes around 360 degrees.
+That shows you which way the microphones are pointed.
+It goes around 360 degrees.
 At some point someone will ask you to listen in a specific direction.
 They will give you the degrees and you just turn the wheel until the needle on that dial shows you are aiming the mics in the direction they are asking about.
 Make sense?"

 "That seems simple enough."
 Said Cassandra.

 "That part is.
 It will get a lot more complex when we start using the filters and transducers to tune in on a contact later.
 The thing is, the ocean is never absolutely silent.
-Let's start by just listening to what we hear on the sonar if there's no specific contact we're trying to focus in on."
+Let's start by just listening to what we hear on the sonar where there are no specific contacts we are trying to focus in on."
 Hemi and Cassandra both remained quiet for a minute with the background sound of the ocean washing through their headphones.
-"OK Cassandra, what do you hear?"
+"OK Cassandra.
+What do you hear?"

 "I don't know..."
 She waved one small hand around in the air absently.
 "White noise?"

 "Almost anything could be white noise.
 Describe it with more detail than that."

 "There's... a low rumble, a bit of a swishing sound..."

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 "Good.
 We're running on the electric motors, underwater, at a modest speed.
 That's what it sounds like when the boat is moving like that.
 Later, when we're near the surface with the diesel engines running, it'll be a lot louder and you won't be able to hear much in the water beyond the engines.
 But while we're on the electric motors, we can hear more on sonar.
 Sonar requires immagination.
 You have to put your mind out there in the water.
 When you hear a sound, you have to match it to an image in your head that describes how the sound could be made.
 The more detail you can imagine in the image to fit it to the sound, the more accurate your assessement of the contact will be.
 That's what makes a top sonar person."